tpbrisco/reconcile-asgs/README.md

 intended state (the list of ASGs from the YAML files) and the running environment.

+reconcile-asgs validates the defined ASGs against the running/staging global groups -- that is; if groups are defined as default-running or default-staging, it will reconcile those against the listed ASG definitions.

-Note: it (currently) does not inspect the *content* of the security groups, only the names.
+Note: it (currently) does not inspect the *rules* of the security groups, only the names and whether it is globally bound for running or staging time by default.

+Note: it (currently) struggles with ASGs globally defined - but not bound to runtime/staging-time at all.
+If a group is defined, but not assigned to either of these, this will not recognize it as something that needs deleting.
+(In order to detect these, reconcile-asgs would have to enumerate all the security groups on the system, looking for ones with no runtime/stagetime/org-space associations; this could/would be prohibitively expensive on a large system with many groups).

 ## Syntax
 ```